leonardosr/contaAzul-test/README.md

 # contaAzul-test
 # Programming test developed for a position on a company named Conta Azul

-# To run this project you need bower and grunt cli installed on your device
+To run this project you need node js, bower and grunt cli installed on your device

-# After that, run these commands:
+After that, run these commands:

 $ npm install
 $ bower install
 $ grunt

-# Access the application opening the index.html file located on app folder
+Access the application opening the index.html file located on app folder